Met Office predicts warm weather to continue after hottest day of the year

 Cloud cover will gradually break, allowing warm sunshine to develop

-The UK will continue to bask in sunshine this week as the Met Office forecast predicts “very warm temperatures” for upcoming days, ahead of the scorching summer heat expected in June.
+The UK will continue to bask in the sunshine this week, the Met Office forecast predicts, as the country enters the official summer season with “very warm temperatures” expected in the coming days.

+Britons experienced some of the warmest days of the year in the last two weeks, with temperatures once again climbing close to 25C on the last day of the meteorological spring.

+The mercury soared to 24.8C in Tyndrum, Scotland while on Tuesday, the highest temperature of the year was recorded in Porthmadog, Wales.

-Britons experienced yet another sunny day on Tuesday with the mercury soaring above 25C in the west.
-Scotland, Northern Ireland, and Wales also experienced their highest temperatures of the year so far.
+Scotland, Northern Ireland and Wales have been experiencing their highest temperatures of the year so far this week.

-As the day ends, there is a possibility of local fog patches developing in the western regions.
+On Thursday, we can expect another sunny day in central and western areas with the weather expected to stay 20C, but still in the low teens in the east and far north.

-Looking ahead to Thursday, Britons can expect early cloud cover to retreat towards the north and east, resulting in cooler conditions in these areas.
+The early morning cloud cover is expected to retreat towards the north and east, resulting in cooler conditions in these areas.

 On the other hand, warm sunshine will develop across most regions as the cloud breaks up.
 Breezy conditions will persist in the southern parts of the country.

-Over the weekend, many regions can look forward to warm sunshine, although parts of the north and east could initially experience persistent low clouds.
+Over the weekend, many regions can look forward to warm sunshine, although parts of the north and east could initially experience slightly colder conditions.

 Temperatures are expected to climb higher by next week, making way for the scorching summer heat, showed weather maps.